Manello/hla_mod_XenThug/README.md

 If you are a player and don't want to make your own map: This is the wrong page for you!
 I will link some custom maps containing this mod below for you ;)

 - Test map: This map is simply a proof of concept and is contained in the testmap.zip!
-To play the map simply place the content of this zip file inside your game/hlvr folder, and in steam add a "+map invasion01" starting parameter to Half Life:Alyx!
+To play the map simply place the content of this zip file inside your Half-Life Alyx/game/hlvr folder, and in steam add a "+map invasion01" starting parameter to Half Life:Alyx!

 ### [ROADMAP, Version 0.1]